SunNetservers/MiniGames/README.md

 3. Nether
 4. Sea

-## Record display placeholders
+## Record placeholders

 Player records can be displayed on a leaderboard by using PlaceholderAPI.
-The format for the built-in placeholders is as
+If you want to display a sign-based leaderboard, you can use the [Placeholder Signs](https://git.knarcraft.net/EpicKnarvik97/PlaceholderSigns) plugin.
+The format for the built-in placeholders is as follows:
-follows:

 `%dropper_record_recordType_gameModeType_identifierType_identifier_recordPlacing_infoType%`